vmware/go-vcloud-director/.changes/v2.23.0/643-notes.md

-* Add a delay for all LDAP tests `Test_LDAP` after LDAP configuration, but before using them [GH-643]
+* Added a delay for all LDAP tests `Test_LDAP` after LDAP configuration, but before using them [GH-643]